juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 Windows 8.1 is similar to OSX HighSierra, the Peak of 32-Bit & 64-Bit. </br>
 but Steem, Origin, Ubisoft re-compliled Launchers so it does Not work on Windows8.1 anymore = Gaming on Win8.1x64 is dead, unless its retro gaming, but some games like Need For Speed The Run probably wont work, </br>
 because requires Origin app account, Discontinued and Replaced by EA app. </br>
-but still Win8.1 is important for other Windows Only software like [Microchip Studio for AVR and SAM Devices- Offline Installer 7.0.2594 	20 Jun 2022 ](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) and older, for programmers like [STK 600](https://www.microchip.com/en-us/development-tool/ATSTK600) and older STK500, etc..., that require USB drivers. </br>
+but still Win8.1 is important for other Windows Only software like [Microchip Studio for AVR & SAM Devices 7.0.2594 (20 Jun 2022)](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) and older, for programmers like [STK 600](https://www.microchip.com/en-us/development-tool/ATSTK600) and older STK500, etc..., that require USB drivers. </br>
-but if Only requires USB drivers, probasbly is better to install Win8.1x64 in a Virtual Machine with USB pass-through. </br>
+but if Only requires USB drivers, probably is better to install Win8.1x64 in a Virtual Machine with USB pass-through. </br>

-### The title of this Repo is "Best GPU for.."

-The goal is to find the most compatible GPU that works in all OS, or most OS. </br>
+## GPU candidates:

 AMD latest driver that supports Win8.1 officially was for RX 480, forcing W7 driver for Rx 580 may work, but untested, Not official. </br>
 basically AMD is discarded for Win8.1x64. </br>